Kong/docs.konghq.com/app/mesh/1.6.x/features/ubi-images.md

 ## Usage

-To use UBI images, we need to explicitly pass them when the control plane is installed
+To use UBI images, you need to explicitly pass them when the control plane is installed:

 {% navtabs %}
 {% navtab kumactl %}